Japanese castella cake is a simple and fluffy cake that you can make with 4 ingredients! Let's learn how to make it.

-- Preparation: Preheat oven at 180C/356F.
+- Prep: Preheat oven at 180C/356F.
 Place parchment paper on a square cake pan.

-- Whisk eggs: Put eggs and sugar in a bowl, place the bowl over a tray with hot water (or a double boiler), and beat using an electric mixer on high speed for 3 to 4 minutes, or until the mixture is thick.
+- Beat eggs: Put eggs and sugar in a large bowl, place it over a tray with hot water (or a double boiler), and beat using an electric mixer on high speed for 3 to 4 minutes, or until the mixture is thick.

 - Add flour: Sift the all-purpose flour and stir with a spatula until combined.

 - Bake at 160C/320F: Cover with aluminum foil and bake for 25 minutes at 160C/320F.

-- Leave for half a day: When the cake is cool down, remove the parchment paper, wrap it in cling wrap, turn it upside down and leave it for at least half a day before cutting.
+- Wrap: Let the cake cool, remove the parchment paper, wrap it in plastic wrap, turn it upside down and leave it for at least half a day before cutting.